 How to treat items that are out of stock

 There are a number of things you can do to still make a sale, even if you run out of stock on a specific item.

 - Leave the page as is.
 If you know that you’ll have stock of the item again at a later stage, simply leave the page as is and don’t replace, hide or delete it.
 Also don’t redirect visitors to other pages or add other products to them.

 - List an alternative product.
 It is always good to list alternative products on a page.
 This can be especially handy for shoppers when a product is out of stock.
 You could offer the same product in different colors, identical products from other brands, newer versions or models, or other products that are similar and match the price and quality.

-While shoppers will appreciate this great service, it will also help search engines find relevant pages and get to know the site’s structure better.
+While shoppers will appreciate this great service, it will also help non google search engines as well to find relevant pages and get to know the site’s structure better.